The Conservation Partnership can help urban farmers accomplish their production and conservation goals in many ways; we provide:

 Technical assistance is the sharing of information and skills by experts in issues related to farming in an urban environment.
 Our urban ag technical assistants have experience working with urban farms and gardens in Alameda County.
 They can help you with irrigation management, rainwater catchment, composting, cover crop selection, weed management, habitat development, and more!
-They are available to provide assistance through March 2020.
-Contact Alyson Aquino to learn more or schedule a site visit.
+They are available to provide assistance.
+Contact Colleen Hotchkiss to learn more or schedule a site visit.

 Jessica has been gardening for over 20 years.
 She is a Master Gardener and Master Composter as well as a certified permaculture teacher and designer.
 She has experience designing and installing rain catchment systems including bioswales and creating irrigation systems.
 When she isn’t working with ACRCD, she runs her own permaculture business and teaches educational programs about gardening.

 Jibril is an agroecologist who specializes in building healthy soils through cover cropping, mound hills and swales, composting, and inoculating soil with indigenous microorganisms.
 Jibril also has experience with drip or hose irrigation and rainwater catchment systems.
 He co-founded a farm collective comprised of Pan-African and Pan-Indigenous farmers and educators who spread ancestral knowledge and train community members to build collectivized, autonomous, and chemical free food systems in urban and peri-urban environments throughout the Greater East San Francisco Bay Area.